actions/dependency-review-action/README.md

 You can set the action to fail on pull requests based on the licenses of the dependencies they introduce.
 With `allow-licenses` you can define the list of licenses your repository will accept.
 Alternatively, you can use `deny-licenses` to only forbid a subset of licenses.
+These options are not supported on GHES.

 You can use the [Licenses API](https://docs.github.com/en/rest/licenses) to see the full list of